BlueBirdBack/word_family_counter/README.md

 ## Usage

-Run the script with a text file as an argument:
+Run the command with a text file as an argument:

 ```
-python src/word_family_counter/main.py path/to/your/text_file.txt
+word_family_counter path/to/your/text_file.txt
 ```

 Optional arguments: